Hammerwood Park: 1790s: design and construction

-the second [year] of the 642nd Olympiad.
+the second year of the 642nd Olympiad.

 — Translated from the Ancient Greek inscription situated on the reverse of a Coade stone abacus block of a column on the west portico.

-In c. late 1791 or early 1792, John Sperling (1763–1851) is recorded by Christian Ignatius Latrobe as visiting architect Benjamin Henry Latrobe, his brother, in London.
-Sperling, who already had a country seat at Dynes Hall, a 17th-century country house and 500 acre estate in Great Maplestead, Essex, came from a wealthy family which had made its fortune in the London fur trade after emigrating from Sweden.
-Only a year older than Latrobe, who was at that time a pupil of S. P. Cockerell, he commissioned Latrobe to design and build a new country house and hunting lodge, in the Germanic tradition of the Jagdschloss, on the site of the Bower.
+In c. late 1791 or early 1792, John Sperling (1763–1851) is recorded by Christian Ignatius Latrobe as visiting the architect Benjamin Henry Latrobe, Christian's brother, at his home in London.
+Sperling, who already had a country seat at Dynes Hall, a 17th century country house and 500 acre estate in Great Maplestead, Essex, came from a wealthy merchant family which had made its fortune in the London fur trade.
+At c.28, Sperling was a year older than Latrobe, who was at that time a pupil of S. P. Cockerell.
+He commissioned Latrobe to design and build a new country house on the site of the Bower.
+Latrobe had previously worked on country house re-modellings, including at Daylesford, but this was his first independent commission.

-Sperling chose to name the new house Hammerwood Lodge, probably as a romantic reference to the hammer used in the furnace of the iron forge which had existed in the area since the Middle Ages.
-Latrobe is thought to have supervised the construction from the autumn of 1792 onwards, its proximity to Ashdown House, his second commission, allowing for the sharing of craftsmen and suppliers of building materials – and for Latrobe to supervise both coincidentally.
+Sperling chose to name the new house Hammerwood Lodge, after the surrounding woodland, Hammer Wood, a reference to the iron forge which had existed in the area since the Middle Ages.

-Trinder describes the design as comprising "a large, Palladian central block (corps de logis) accentuated by a giant order of shallow pilasters flanked by low arcaded wings terminated in tetrastyle porticoes, while an asymmetric service wing stretches toward the northeast, hidden behind the bulk of the house."
-Coadeware plaques of scenes derived from the Borghese Vase adorn both porticos, and the influence of the temples at Paestum, which Latrobe may have witnessed on during prior visit to Naples, and Delos has been noted by scholars.
-Pevsner also observed that the columns were "patently inspired by the then very recent work of such men as Ledoux and Brongniart".
+Trinder describes Hammerwood's form as comprising "a large, Palladian central block (corps de logis) accentuated by a giant order of shallow pilasters flanked by low arcaded wings terminated in tetrastyle porticoes, while an asymmetric service wing stretches toward the northeast, hidden behind the bulk of the house."